bazelbuild/bazel-blog/_posts/2022-11-15-build-performance-metrics.md

 There are two main sources to get Bazel’s memory usage, Bazel `info` and the [BEP](https://bazel.build/remote/bep).

-- `blaze info used-heap-size-after-gc`: The amount of used memory in bytes after a call to `System.gc()`.
+- `bazel info used-heap-size-after-gc`: The amount of used memory in bytes after a call to `System.gc()`.
    - [Bazel bench](https://github.com/bazelbuild/bazel-bench) provides benchmarks for this metric as well.
    - Additionally, there are `peak-heap-size`, `max-heap-size`, `used-heap-size` and `committed-heap-size` (see [documentation](https://bazel.build/docs/user-manual#configuration-independent-data)), but are less relevant.